GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).
 ::::

+## 16 Dec 2024: DEA Sandbox intermittent outages

+The DEA Sandbox is experiencing intermittent outages as of today.
+We are investigating and will fix the issue as soon as possible.

 ## 16 Dec 2024: Missing Sentinel-2 data between November 2023 and February 2024 in AWS database only

 We are aware of missing Sentinel-2 data in DEA's AWS database over inland Australia between November 2023 and February 2024.
 This was caused by a syncing issue between the NCI and AWS.
 You can still access this data from our NCI database.
 We are working on restoring this data in our AWS database.